-The interior concept of Rush Street Interactive is based on the company’s graphics and colors and on the street motif, inspired by Rush Street in Chicago, from which we brought contemporary references into the Kvartal spaces.
-In the spatial plan, long corridors emerge as internal streets, lined with various “facade” fronts.
-Softer colors and a gentler character are found in the more “room-like” team spaces.
-A more playful and bolder style, together with materials whose character could also fit outdoor spaces, appears in the common areas and corridors.
-Rich and at times contrasting colors alternate with softer tones, the end result is calm, but not boring.
+The interior concept for Rush Street Interactive is based on the company’s graphic identity, colour palette, and a street motif inspired by Rush Street in Chicago.
+These references were reinterpreted in a contemporary way and brought into the spaces of Kvartal.
+In the spatial layout, long corridors unfold like interior streets, lined with different “facade” fronts.
+Softer colours and a gentler character define the more intimate team rooms.
+A more playful and bold style -together with materials that could just as easily belong in an outdoor setting - characterises the shared areas and corridors.
+Vibrant, at times contrasting elements alternate with softer tones, resulting in an interior that feels calm, yet never dull.

 The office has everything necessary - team rooms, phone booths, meeting rooms, a common area, a kitchen - and even more - a coffee point/stretching area, a games and relaxation area, a bar, and even a separate little house with a bedroom.

-The conceptual center of the office is the common area with the kitchen, which fulfills the role of a kind of city square as a social space where people can have lunch together, spend time, and hold events.
-The spacious area and various seating options allow the kitchen, all-hands area, and games/relaxation area to be rearranged as needed.
-In addition to the kitchen, which imitates a food truck built from a container, there is also a circular bar reminiscent of a kiosk on a city street, while the games and relaxation area resembles a park-like lawn.
-Designing this entire area was very enjoyable for us as interior architects, and we were able to bring in elements that add a great deal of character and playfulness to the office.
-We used bold materials such as roofing sheet metal and copper-toned door panels, metal mesh, grass, and small stones in the stepped seating area.
+Conceptually, the heart of the office is the shared area with the kitchen, which functions as a kind of town square—a social hub where people can have lunch together, spend time, and host events.
+The spacious layout and variety of seating options allow the kitchen, all-hands area, games zone, and lounge area to be rearranged as needed.
+In addition to the kitchen—designed to resemble a food truck built from a shipping container—the space also features a circular bar inspired by a city street kiosk and a games and relaxation area reminiscent of a small urban park lawn.
+Designing this entire area was especially enjoyable, as it allowed us to introduce elements that bring strong character and playfulness to the office.
+We used bold materials such as corrugated metal roofing, copper-toned door panels, metal mesh, as well as grass and pebbles in the stepped seating area.

-In the large meeting room, an acoustic partition has been used, allowing the space to be divided into two independent, fully equipped meeting rooms.
-This setup nicely highlights the brand’s yellow color, while the building’s architecture and the charming views of Karlova’s wooden house district complement it beautifully.
-The result is a pleasant, comfortable-feeling space, which, according to company feedback, has already seen frequent use during international joint meeting days.
+In the large meeting room, an acoustic partition has been installed, allowing the space to be divided into two fully equipped meeting rooms when needed.
+Here, the brand’s signature yellow has been playfully highlighted, complemented by the building’s architecture and the charming views over the wooden house district of Karlova.
+The result is a welcoming and uplifting space that, according to company feedback, has already seen extensive use - particularly for international joint meetings.

 ClientRush Street InteractiveYear2024AddressTartu, EstoniaArea2004 m²Interior architectSilvia Leet, Karolin Kaup, Kersti PilarProject managerKaur VäntPhotographerTõnu TunnelPartnersRetlar, Occo, Jungle Garden, Tuulmet Holding, Rand & Tuulberg, Viispluss Paigaldus, TTK Investeeringud, Kvartal